jeremytammik/tbc/a/1501_app_dlg_events.md

 The most common and obvious way to get into a valid Revit API context &ndash; and the most commonly used event &ndash; is the one to launch an external command, which calls the `IExternalCommand` `Execute` handler method.

-Other important ones to be aware of are `ApplicationInitialized` and `DialogBoxShowing`, unconnected with any external command at all, as you can see below.
+Other important ones to be aware of are `ApplicationInitialized` and `DialogBoxShowing`, unconnected with any external command at all, as you can see below, and the method described by David Echols to [load and execute assembly code on the fly](#2) in an `Idling` event handler by subscribing to that event in the application `OnStartup` method.

 Here is an interesting discussion exploring some options from the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api/bd-p/160) thread